nebulaai/orion-script-converter/README.md

-# Jupyter Notebook Converter
+# Orion-Script-Converter

-### A python package to convert Jupyter Notebook ".ipynb" files into regular python ".py" files
+### A python package to convert  files into

 Except converting file format, it will also create 'requirements.txt' and 'params.json' files.